sandworm-hq/sandworm-guard-js/docs/index.md

 Sandworm.init({devMode: true});
 ```

+> **Warning**
-\| **Note**: The code above needs to be the first thing your app runs when it boots so that Sandworm can adequately set up API interception and enforcement can begin if needed.
+> The code above needs to be the first thing your app runs when it boots so that Sandworm can adequately set up API interception and enforcement can begin if needed.
 If you load other modules or execute other code before this, you're no longer safe, as others will have had the opportunity to bypass Sandworm's process at that point.

+> **Note**
-\| **Note**: You can only call `init` once per your app's lifecycle.
+> You can only call `init` once per your app's lifecycle.

+> **Note**
-\| **Note**: Only your app's code (at the `root` module level) will be allowed to call `init`.
+> Only your app's code (at the `root` module level) will be allowed to call `init`.

 Next, start the inspector tool by running: